-I am a big fan for getting kids in the kitchen.
+I am a big fan of getting kids in the kitchen.
 I think that it is an important life skill, and one that I want my kids to thrive at.
 If you want to get your kids started in the kitchen, the best place to start is with kitchen safety.
 Make sure that everyone stays safe.

 Kids in the Kitchen – Kitchen Safety